1 min read

 Approach Creating Flow in the same logical manner you would any aspect of your life.
 Look for ways to:

 A well thought out work area results in reduced production time, reduced levels of inventory, and less redundancy in material handling.
 Good flow allows you to get from A to Z without skipping letters, without circling back, and without having to buy a vowel, Vanna.

-Now that you have created good product flow, your leadtime has seen a tremendous reduction.
+Now that you have created good product flow, you have seen a tremendous reduction in lead time.
 Because you are able to produce more efficiently...

 Pulling instead of pushing means that the customer lets you know when they’re ready for product.
 When you’re not scrambling to catch up because you’re making what the customer wants when they want it, you are no longer paying expedited freight and delivery costs to get components from your suppliers.
 You no longer keep a fleet of vehicles, complete with drivers, to get product on an airplane so you don’t shut down your customers.

 Think how much more available real estate you’ll have now that you don’t have Olympic stadiums full of inventory.
 You don’t have to overbuild or underbuild because inventory is no longer the boss.